vignitin/beautiful-jekyll/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Eternal optimistic & a believer
+subtitle: Eternal learner & believer
 ---

 @work, I'm a network architect with a flare for all things Unix, Automation and Web development.